fb82/RANSAC_sampler/README.md

 O(k^2) implementation faster than the base O(n) when k<<n as in case of RANSAC model selection.

-note: returned samples are ordered with the exception of the last element
+_note: returned samples are ordered with the exception of the last element_

--
 RANSAC_sampler.py base test output:
 ```
 n=8000, k=8, m=500